cassiel/codezoners/week-20/README.md

 - How often are TUMBELLINA on?

-- Where and when is a CATBALLOU playing?
+- Where and when is CATBALLOU playing?

 - What stages are in the group SOUTH EAST CORNER?

 - When and where is the first act tomorrow?

+- What's the longest act in the whole festival?

 - Have I missed THE WOODCRAFT FOLK?

 There's an SQL introduction [here](http://www.1keydata.com/sql/sql.html).
+A more formal reference for `sqlite` is [here](http://www.sqlite.org/lang.html).

 As we progress, we'll be doing some [normalization](http://databases.about.com/od/specificproducts/a/normalization.htm).